Zakoplex/picohx/README.md

-picohx

-Test version to try using diffent button layout.\

-Use Switch 1 to toggle snapshot 1 / 2
-Use switch 2 to set to work as tap tempo button
-Use switch 3 to swap between Patch 1, Patch 2, Patch 3, Patch 4
+picohx  - For 6 button 2 dial pedal

+TODO:
+Change Snapshot button so it moves through three snapshots in order
+    1,2,3 and changes led from green->yellow->red

+3 on/off buttons for CC100-102
+Toggle snapshot 1/2 button
+Tap/tuner button
+Patch change button moves through patches in order 0-3

 Circutipython midi foot controller for HX Stomp.

 Midi Command on HX stomp:
-CC72 = 127 - Move to next preset
-CC72 = 0 - Move to previous preset

-CC69 = 0 - Select snapshot 1
-CC69 = 1 - Select snapshot 2
-CC69 = 2 - Select snapshot 3
+CC69 = 0-2  - Select snapshot 1-3

-CC110 (was:CC80) = 0-127 - Dial 1 Potentiometer.
-(Reverb mix)  Do I need to divide by 100.  to control mix from 0-100?
+CC110 = 0-127 - Dial 1 Potentiometer.
+(Reverb mix)
+CC111 = 0 or 127 - Dial 1 on low value can bypass an effect
-CC112 (was:CC81) = 0-127 - Dial 2 Potentiometer.
+CC112 = 0-127 - Dial 2 Potentiometer.
 (Volume mix)
-CC111 (was:CC90) = 0 or 127 - Dial 1 on low value can bypass an effect
-CC113 (was:CC91) - 0 or 127 - Dial 2 on low value can bypass an effect
+CC113 = 0 or 127 - Dial 2 on low value can bypass an effect

-CC100 = 0 or 127 - Switch 1 Returns a true or false value
+CC100 = 0 or 127 - FX1 button
-CC101 = 0 or 127 - Switch 2 Returns a true or false value
+CC101 = 0 or 127 - FX2 button
-CC102 = 0 or 127 - Switch 3 Returns a true or false value
+CC102 = 0 or 127 - FX3 button

 GPIO Pins:
 Dial 1: GP28